-I promise you, I've improved in my writing since this.
-But you do have to admit, it shows spirit!
+I promise I've improved in my writing since.
+But you do have to admit, this shows spirit!

 Chapter 1: The Explaining

 “Why do I feel this way?” asked Kira.

 "I feel it, too,” chimed in Amy and LaPriel.

 Kira is a 12-year-old girl with long, gold, wavy hair and blue eyes.
 She loves to write.
 She has a beautiful kitten called Angel who calms her down.

 Her best friends are Amy and LaPriel.
 They both have brown hair and brown eyes.
 LaPriel is thin and shy, and Amy is average and totally not shy.

 Kira, the main character, has 2 little brothers, one 9 and one 6.

 “Hey guys!” called Kira as she approached the swing set.